coderehan/Android-Security-Interview-Preparation/README.md

 «Transport Layer Security»

-It protects data transmitted over a network.
+TLS is the security protocol used to protect data sent over a network.

 SSL is the older predecessor of TLS.

-Today, modern systems primarily use TLS.
+Modern systems use TLS rather than old SSL versions.

 💡 Real-life example